Especially if you have children

 It’s a major time saver

 Say the kids trashed the living room and the in-laws are coming over in 15 minutes.
 Which is easier?
 Juggling five empty Go-Gurts, three chocolate milk containers, and a bevy of half-eaten PB&J sandwiches all the way to the kitchen (for risk of making a bigger mess when your Jenga stack collapses) or grabbing your living room wastebasket and tossing it all in?
 Stick it behind a chair if you like until they leave and you can empty it.
+Check out more tips on how to speed clean your house here.
+Watebaskets also help save time when you are just trying to to the bare minimum cleaning.

 It helps you, and everyone in your house, throw things away